glitchgod/feedrss/README.md

 </hr>
 <h2>Plans for the future:</h2>

--Explain how to edit the ini files for advance setup (possible)
+<strike>Explain how to edit the ini files for advance setup (possible)</strike> Added in May 2021

+<strike>Figure out magnet rss feeds (VERY Low chance due to no idea how to decode these things)</strike> Added in v1.0.8

 -Add in private rss feeds (Low chance due to no access to one)

--Figure out magnet rss feeds (VERY Low chance due to no idea how to decode these things)

 <hr>
 </hr>

-<strong>Note:</strong> Dont forget to <strong>fix the permissions</strong> to allow it to be executed.
+<strong>Note:</strong> Dont forget to <strong>fix the permissions</strong> to allow it to be executed.<br>
-<strong>Note 2:</strong> Using VNC and so far only VNC does weird things to keyboard input.
+<strong>Note 2:</strong> Using VNC and so far only VNC does weird things to keyboard input.<br>

-Feel free to look at the ini files but I advice against editing anything in them as they keep settings and may not load the setting next time.
+Feel free to look at the ini files but I advice against editing anything in them as they keep settings and may not load the setting next time.<br>